klkettenacker/Product-Scraper/README.md

 # Product-Scraper

-Scrapes a section of the e-commerce shopping website: Lazada
+Scrapes a section of the e-commerce website: Lazada